Last updated on October 28, 2025

 If you applied based on your spouse and your PR application gets rejected, then you have 4 months to appeal against the decision.

-Is there any chance to get a negative decision for Norway permanent residency?
+Is there any chance of getting a negative decision for Norway’s permanent residency?

-Well, you can expect anything when you file an application for permanent residence in Norway.
-However, if you complete the requirements, either because you are in Norway on the basis of work or because you have spouse residency, then the chances of getting a negative decision are very low.
+Well, you can expect anything when you apply for permanent residence in Norway.
+However, if you complete the requirements, either because you are in Norway based on work or because you have a spouse’s residency, then the chances of getting a negative decision are very low.
 In most cases, the immigration office rejects your application only if you don’t meet the requirements.
 So, we suggest you complete the requirements before you decide to apply for permanent residence if you want to avoid a negative decision.

 What is the income requirement for permanent residency in Norway?